In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is histrionic personality disorder.

 HPD, just like like other personality disorders just pop up out of nowhere in adulthood; it starts early and is pretty well-developed by adulthood.
 There are inflexible, maladaptive behaviour patterns that are relatively consistent over time and across situations.

 Prevalence and other characteristics

-HPD is estimated to occur in about 2-3% of the population.
-It’s more commonly diagnosed in females, but it’s not clear if that actually represents the disorder being more common in females, as opposed to just more commonly detected.
+HPD occurs in about 2-3% of the population.
+It’s diagnosed more commonly in females, but it’s not clear if that actually represents the disorder being more common in females, as opposed to just more commonly detected.
 Like any personality disorder, causation is multifactorial, with both biology and childhood circumstances playing a role.
 Poor boundaries and overindulgence on the parents’ part may increase the risk of developing HPD.

 People with HPD often have another cluster B diagnosis as well (antisocial, borderline, or narcissistic personality disorder).
 Other disorders that may occur concurrently are somatic symptom disorder (experiencing physical symptoms due to a mental disorder), major depressive disorder, persistent depressive disorder, and conversion disorder.